UST-QuAntiL/qc-atlas/docs/dev/config/IntelliJ IDEA/README.md

     6. Choose C:\Apache\apache-tomcat-9.0.7 (or wherever you saved and extracted Tomcat) as Tomcat Home and Tomcat base directory.
     -> Your Tomcat version is displayed, confirm with OK.
-    7. Set no Browser Launch
+    7. Set no Browser Launch and define url as localhost:8080/atlas

     ![tomcat](graphics/tomcat-after-launch.PNG)